 Why is a VFX / 3D asset archiving system important?

 Adding to the complexity, a 3D asset can comprise multiple sub-elements such as files for textures, rigging, animation, and mesh and also have related assets such as lower polygon complexity versions of the same asset.
-In addition, current practice can involve embedding some metadata in filenames, some in embedded file metadata, and some in asset management software.
+In addition, current practice can involve embedding some metadata in filenames, some in embedded file metadata and some within asset management software.

 Storing VFX assets in a way that allows them to be searched and retrieved will reduce the cost and complexity of re-using those assets, make them easier to share between contributors in a workflow, and increase efficiencies across the ecosystem.